NordSecurity/libtelio/README.md

 ### Build

 You can build the `libtelio` library using standard `cargo build` command.
-Ensure to set the `BYPASS_LLT_SCAN` environment variable to skip the LLT scan:
+Ensure to set the `BYPASS_LLT_SECRETS` environment variable to skip the LLT scan:
 ```shell
 BYPASS_LLT_SECRETS=1 cargo build
 ```